Where is the Serra da Arrabida?

 Towns in the Serra da Arrabida

 Setúbal town is the capital of the Setúbal district.
 It is a thriving town once a fishing village.
-Setúbal is mostly known for it harbour and boating options.
+Setúbal is mostly known for its harbour and boating options.
 The waters are home to the last remaining bottle nose dolphins in Portugal and you will find much of the town an ode to this wonderful creature.
 Therefore, when visiting Setubal a dolphin watch is a very advisable activity.
-Setúbal has many lovely sea food restaurants and a bustling city atmosphere, its is also the port to Troia, a beach paradise on the opposite side of the river.
+Setúbal has many lovely seafood restaurants and a bustling city atmosphere, It is also the port to Troia, a beach paradise on the opposite side of the river.